RedditModBot/RedditToxicReportBot/README.md

 ## Features

 - **Smart pre-filtering** - Only ~5% of comments use your API quota
+- **240+ benign phrases** - Automatically skips common expressions, slang, and profanity-as-emphasis
+- **Generic "you" detection** - Distinguishes "you're an idiot" from "you don't need to be an expert"
+- **Quote detection** - Understands Reddit quote blocks (lines starting with ">")
 - **Context-aware** - Knows if it's a reply vs top-level, who's being targeted
 - **Public figure detection** - Understands UFO community figures (Grusch, Elizondo, Corbell, etc.)
 - **Model fallback chain** - Automatically switches models if rate limited